syntax53/Nightmare-Redux/README.md

 -FIX: windows focus issues on map
 -FIX: had to save and re-click to see markup change on shops
 -FIX: class editor displayed combat wrong in list
--FIX: spell editor wouldn’t filter
+-FIX: spell editor wouldn't filter
--FIX: update file compile wouldn’t quit on error
+-FIX: update file compile wouldn't quit on error
 -FIX: one of the action lines was selecting text incorrectly

 v1.45/n (01/13/2004)